 But if we had to choose just one, the new Breville Barista Pro espresso machine strikes an almost ideal balance between features and cost and between automatic and control.
 The upgraded LCD makes extraction intuitive, and the built-in grinder and ultra-fast ThermoJet heating system streamline the process.
 Most of the cost seems to have gone into technology that makes your coffee taste better.
 PID digital temperature control, micro-foam milk frothing, and the grind size dial all promise – and deliver – great-tasting espresso and cafe drinks.

 Breville is an Australian brand, founded in 1932 and based in Sydney.
 But like many consumer products these days, espresso machines are manufactured in China (8).

 Nespresso has contracted Breville to make some of their products, so there are Breville/Nespresso branded products designed to brew with Nespresso capsules.
 It’s a testament to Breville’s reputation and expertise that Nespresso trusts them as a partner (9).

 Every Breville espresso machine comes with a 1-year warranty, but if appropriately treated with regular cleaning, you should expect it to last well beyond its warranty.
+Don’t forget to descale your Breville espresso machine every few months, too, so the espresso it produces doesn’t taste like crap.
 Plan on enjoying your espresso machine for at least 3 to 5 years, but don’t expect the same longevity you get from the all-stainless-steel prosumer machines.

 - Rogers, A. (2020, January 22).
 The Science Behind Crafting a Perfect Espresso.
 Retrieved from https://www.wired.com/story/the-science-behind-crafting-a-perfect-espresso/